 Want to know the future of co-living in 2020?
 The co-living industry is creating a new way for millennials and Gen Z-ers to share space, gain flexible lease terms, and secure the amenities they want.
 It also is providing significant benefits to landlords in the way of cost savings and stable tenancy.
 As this market segment continues to expand across the U.S., operators are looking for ways to target markets, secure locations and build additional momentum.
-Want to learn more about our Commercial Tenant Representations?
-Click here!
+Learn Tenant Representation Here!!

 Co-living spaces offer tenants, sometimes called members, the chance to pay rent for their bedroom, as well as a portion of the common space shared by two to four other members.
 This arrangement provides the advantages of lower rental expenses and flexible lease terms.